AceKingCapital/credit_risk_classification/README.md

 ## Background
 #### Credit risk poses a classification problem that’s inherently imbalanced.
 The reason is that healthy loans easily outnumber risky loans.
 For this Challenge, you’ll use various techniques to train and evaluate models with imbalanced classes.

+## Procedure:
+* Resampling of the dataset for the model's accurate prediction.
+* Defining the logical regression model using the imbalanced-learn library to compare both the vesions of the same dataset: Original Data and the Resampled Training Data.
+* Resampling the original data using the RandomOverSampler module from the imbalanced-learn library.
+* Analyzing the count of the target classes, training a logistic regression classifier, calculating the balanced accuracy score, generating a confusion matrix, and writing a summary report.

 # Results Obtained:
 ## Machine Learning Model 1: Logistic Regression Model with the Original Data
 * Accuracy: 95.20%